agent18/agent18.github.io/_posts/2020-06-11-data-science-what-to-do.markdown

 	- Python --> always into programming, wrote open source software,
       scripting and data science projects
 	- API --> Webscraping using Selenium
-	- HTML (id, name, class tags) CSS --> manage my own blogs and work on their CSS
+	- HTML (id, name, class, tags) CSS --> manage my own blogs and work on their CSS
 	- GIT --> Use git at work, open source software development,
 	- Agile --> been working in an agile way for 3 years